Prabesh001/EduSphere/README.md

-# EduSphere
+# Shikshyala

-EduSphere is a full-stack web-based learning management system built using the MERN stack.
+Shikshyala is a full-stack web-based learning management system built using the MERN stack.
 It provides a platform for students to enroll in courses and track their learning progress, while instructors can manage content, monitor student activity, and engage learners through multimedia lessons and interactive assessments.

 ## Features